-Looking to buy a bike helmet for you 5 to 8 year old child?
+Looking to buy a bike helmet for your 5 to an 8-year-old child?

-You’d probably came across many different types and models, each with their own pros and cons.
+You’d probably come across many different types and models, each with its own pros and cons.
 But the question is, which one suits your child?

 And more importantly, will they like it?